|

 the equation "other income from the evening".

-Believe it or not you can raise more money in the interval using
+Believe it or not you can raise additional money in the interval

 Have a raffle and sell